-This makes cryptocurrency trading much more appealing to the casual investor since there is little “smart money” consisting of algorithmic trading bots, machine learning algorithms, and quantitative analysis influencing the market.
+This makes cryptocurrency trading much more appealing to the casual trader since there is still little “smart money” consisting of algorithmic trade bots, machine learning algorithms, and sophisticated hedge funds.

 Beyond this, the market is not yet dominated by hedge funds and career traders, meaning anybody entering the market with a well-thought-out strategy will already be leaps and bounds more successful than the casual trader.

-Despite the entire cryptocurrency market being just over a decade old, things have already moved at blazing speed.
+The entire cryptocurrency market is just over a decade old, but things have moved at blazing speed.
 Now, the infrastructure around cryptocurrency trading is already complete enough for most people’s needs.

 Today, investors can simply trade cryptocurrencies using standard limit and market orders, or they can go one step further, and trade crypto derivatives such as futures, options, and swaps.

 All-in-all, the crypto markets are easily diverse enough to allow traders to see a healthy return on their investment, allowing traders to both long or short, with or without leveraged exposure if they choose to do so.

 In addition to this, several Bitcoin exchange-traded funds (ETFs) are currently being reviewed by the U.S. securities and exchange commission (SEC), which could enable institutions to easily get involved in crypto trading without actually holding crypto.

 If, or when this happens, it is widely expected that a large influx of new money will occur, potentially leading to another crypto boom.